Dr Zia Wadud

 - Conversation piece here

-- Applied Energy paper on cost comparisons of Electric Vehicles has been no. 2 in the most downloaded paper of the journal since publication.
+- Applied Energy paper on cost comparisons of Electric Vehicles has been no. 2-4 most downloaded paper of the journal since publication.
+It was also amongst the most cited papers of the journal.

-- TR-A paper on cost of ownership of automated vehicles for private and commercial use reached no. 10 most downloaded paper of the journal.
+- TR-A paper on cost of ownership of automated vehicles for private and commercial use was among most downloaded and most list of the journal.

 - Fire Technology paper on Fire Risk index for garment industry in Bangladesh is the most downloaded paper of the journal.